benspector-mls/pong/README.md

 - `background-color`: the color of the element
 - `width`: the width of the element in pixels
 - `height`: the height of the element in pixels
 - `border-radius`: how rounded the edges of the element are.
 Leaving out this property will leave the element as a rectangle.
-Setting this value to be equal to `width` and `height` will make the shape a circle.
+Setting this value to half of `width` or `height` will make the shape a circle (assuming width and height are the same).

 The following properties will allow us to place our elements anywhere on the screen, relative to the `board`.
 - `position: absolute`: allows us to use the `top` and `left` properties to position HTML elements anywhere we want on the screen relative to the parent element.